 A strawberry tomato gazpacho would also be nice.
 Swap 1/2 of the strawberries with chopped and seeded tomatoes.

 If you aren’t a fan of spicy things, consider skipping the jalapeno pepper and cilantro and replacing it with some mint.
 Lemon juice might be a nice swap for the lime in this version.

 The Dinner Surprise

 I did not tell Mark what I did.
 I just served it in these beautiful glass bowls with our pork tacos.
 He had no idea I used strawberries until I told him.
-Even then he said, “it just tastes like gazpacho”!
+Even then he said, “It just tastes like gazpacho”!
 I thought it had a slight sweetness to it and I could pull out a slight strawberry note, but it tasted like gazpacho.

-So, if go strawberry picking and have lots of berries and don’t want any more jam, may I suggest this easy Strawberry Gazpacho?
+So, if you go strawberry picking and have lots of berries and don’t want any more jam, may I suggest this easy Strawberry Gazpacho?